 Disadvantages:

-– Phosphating Process: The fence is treated with a phosphoric acid solution, forming a phosphate layer.
+Phosphating Process: Treating the fence with a phosphoric acid solution, forming a phosphate layer.

 Advantages: